 Student Apprenticeships in Political Science

-Student Apprentices will work closely with a faculty mentor in the
+Student Apprentices work closely with a faculty mentor in the

-Department on his or her teaching or research.
+Department on his or her teaching and/or research.

-- Must usually be a Junior or Senior at the time of the
+- Usually will be a Junior or Senior at the time of the

 - 3.0 overall grade point average